nandakrpp/connectedseeds/seeds-bank/README.md

 output: html_document
 ---
 ## two_ID12_readers_switching

 ### Description:
-  This sketch reads two data from rfid readers on an Arduino UNO by switching between two software serail ports at 2 seconds interval.
+  Reading 125kHz RFID tags via two RFID readers on an Arduino by switching between two software serail ports (each is connected to an RFID reader) at 2 seconds interval.

 ### Required hardware:
 * An Arduino UNO